silverstripeltd/silverstripe-forager-subsites/README.md

 __Additional note__:
 > In the sample above, if the data object (My\Other\Class) does not have a subsite ID,  then it will be included in the indexing as it is explicitly defined in the index configuration

-This is handled via `SubsiteIndexConfigurationExtension` - this logic could be replicated for other scenarios like languages if required.
+This is handled via `IndexConfigurationExtension` - this logic could be replicated for other scenarios like languages if required.